William H. P. Blandy: Biography

 In mid to late 1945, Rear Admiral Blandy served as Commander, Destroyers, Pacific Fleet (ComDesPac).

 In 1946, he made a famous speech in response to public criticism of the atomic bomb tests at Bikini Atoll:

-“The bomb will not start a chain-reaction in the water, converting it all to gas, and letting all the ships on all the oceans drop down to the bottom.
+"The bomb will not start a chain-reaction in the water, converting it all to gas, and letting all the ships on all the oceans drop down to the bottom.
 It will not blow out the bottom of the sea and let all the water run down the hole.
 It will not destroy gravity.
-I am not an atomic playboy, as one of my critics labelled me, exploding these bombs to satisfy my personal whim.”
+I am not an atomic playboy, as one of my critics labelled me, exploding these bombs to satisfy my personal whim."

 In late 1946, a minor controversy erupted over a published photo (shown at left) of Vice Admiral Blandy and his wife cutting an "atomic cake" in an event celebrating the disbandment of the team behind Operation Crossroads.

 He commanded the 2nd Task Fleet and later served as Commander-in-Chief, Atlantic Fleet from 1947 to 1950.

-Admiral Blandy retired in 1950.
-He died on 12 January 1954 at the U.S. Navy Hospital in St. Albans, New York, and was buried in Arlington National Cemetery.
+Admiral Blandy retired in 1950 and died on 12 January 1954 from stroke at the U.S. Navy Hospital in St. Albans, New York, and was buried in Arlington National Cemetery.